 The duration of hospital stays after giving birth has been reduced during the past 10-20 years.
-The challenge is to ensure that the observation and support of mother and child that previously took place during the admission is continuously ensured after an ambulant birth or early discharge.The project was to study if telemedicine may be a possible solution when mother and child are discharged shortly after birth.
+The challenge is to ensure that the observation and support of mother and child that previously took place during the admission are continuously ensured after an ambulant birth or early discharge.The project was to study if telemedicine may be a possible solution when mother and child are discharged shortly after birth.

 The first phase of the project emphasised the need for an individual childbed course after the discharge, in which the families were provided with easy access to contact with the health services.

 The PhD project was the beginning of the successful app My Hospital, which was launched at the Department of Gynaecology and Obstetrics in Svendborg during the course of the PhD project.